ThePaavero/quick-upload/README.md

 - `upload <FILENAME> -t`
 - Click the link, download the file.

-This will wait for you to hit ENTER and then delete file.
+This will wait for you to hit ENTER and then delete the file.

 Example output: